CalebEverett/pysgd/README.md

 # pysgd

-This package is structured as a general gradient descent algorithm that accepts data, an objective function, a gradient descent adaptation and hyperparameters as its arguments.
+The `pysgd` package is structured as a general gradient descent algorithm that accepts data, an objective function, a gradient descent adaptation and hyperparameters as its arguments.
 Below is the file structure of the package:

 ```
-sgd/
+pysgd/
 |--__init__.py
 |--adaptations/
 |  |--__init__.py